Updated 14th April 2022

 6. Fish

-Not just a great source of protein, oily fish also provide omega-3 fatty acids.
-These compounds help protect you from heart disease by improving blood fat levels, blood pressure, and heart rate.
+Fish can be a great source of protein, and oily fish also provide omega-3 fatty acids.
+These compounds help protect you from heart disease by improving your blood fat levels, blood pressure, and heart rate.

-Having diabetes doubles your risk of heart disease or stroke, so it’s important to eat foods like fish that can help look after your heart.
+Having diabetes doubles your risk of heart disease or stroke, so it’s important to eat foods, like fish, that can help you look after your heart.

 • trout